 While each Fediverse server is a community with its own rules, they're not walled gardens.
 This helps solve the vicious circle problem facing new platforms (why join a network where there are so few people on it?
 Hence noone joins it, so numbers stay low.
 So noone joins it): people don’t need to join the same social network, they just have to join any Fediverse network.

-I'd point you to the mid-2022 toot where I pointed this out, but (as if to illustrate my point) it's gone: in November my server simply disappeared, taking all my content and connections with it, without warning.
+I'd point you to the mid-2023 toot where I pointed this out, but (as if to illustrate my point) it's gone: in November my server simply disappeared, taking all my content and connections with it, without warning.
 I managed to dig out a screenshot of that toot from my phone and include it in All my toots gone.

-Also in 2022: just as I was writing a Fediverse strategy report for another EC department, the EU's Data Protection Supervisor and the EC's IT department launched social.network.europa.eu, the EU's own Mastodon server.
-The result was underwhelming to say the least, with accounts limited to the institutions, rather than the people working in them.
+Well before then the EU's experiments had become clearly underwhelming, with accounts limited to the institutions, rather than the people working in them.
 Someone clearly never read Euan Semple's "Organisations don't tweet, people do", missing a huge opportunity that news organisations started embracing in 2022: setting up a Fediverse server for their journalists to prove that they are their journalists, not an imposter.
+In April 2024 it was closed.

 ---